-14 What good is it, my brothers and Mt 314 sisters, to profess faith without showing 364 works?
-Such faith has no power to save you.
-15 If a brother or sister is in need of 317 clothes or food 16 and one of you says, "May things go well for you; be warm and satisfied," without attending to their material needs, what good is that?
-17 So it is for faith without deeds: it is totally dead.
+• 14 What good is it, my brothers Mt25:41; and sisters, to profess faith, without showing works?
+Such faith has no 1Jn 3:17 power to save you.
+15 If a brother or sister is in need of clothes or food, 16 and one of you says, "May things go well for you; be warm and satisfied," without attending to their material needs, what good is that?
+17So, it is, for faith without deeds: it is totally dead.

-18 Šay to whoever challenges you, "You have faith and I have good deeds; show me your faith apart from actions and I, for my part, will show you my faith in the way I act."
+18Say to whoever challenges you, "You have faith and I have good deeds; show me your faith apart from actions and I, for my part, will show Mk 1:24 you my faith in the way I act."
 19 Do you believe there is one God?
-Well enough, but do not forget that the demons also believe and tremble with fear!
+Well enough, but do not forget, that the demons, also, believe, and tremble with fear!

-20 You foolish one, do you have to be convinced that faith without deeds is useless?
-21 Think of our father Abraham.
-Was he not justified by the act of offering his son Isaac on the altar?
-22 So you see, his faith was active along with his deeds and became perfect by what

-Gen he did.
-23 The word of Scripture was thus fulfilled, Abraham believed in God so he was considered a righteous person and he was called the friend of God.
+20You foolish one, do you have to be convinced, that faith without deeds is useless?
+21 Think of our father Abra- Gen ham.
+Was he not justified by the act 22.9 of offering his son Isaac on the altar?
+22So you see, his faith was active, along with his deeds, and became perfect by what he did.
+23 The word of Gen Scripture was thus fulfilled, Abraham 15.6 believed in God so he was considered a righteous person and he was called the friend of God.

-Rom 24 So you see, a person is justified ^{4.3} ^{2:14} by works and not by faith alone.
-25 Likewise, we read of Rahab, the ^{2.4} prostitute, that she was acknowledged
+24So you see, a person is justified by ^{Rom} 4:12 works, and not by faith alone.
+25 Like- Jos 2:4; wise, we read of Rahab, the prostitute, that she was acknowledged and saved, because she welcomed the spies, and showed them another way to leave.